 Telehealth services can be very cost-effective in comparison to traditional in-office treatments.
 According to a study conducted by Health Affairs, the average cost for a telehealth visit is $79, well below the $146 average for office visits.
 It’s always a good idea to call your provider ahead of time to see what your telehealth coverage includes and how much it costs.

 Telehealth is covered by Part B and charges Medicare beneficiaries similarly to other services; you’ll pay a 20% coinsurance for Medicare-approved services after your Part B deductible is met.
 Medicare will cover the remaining 80%.
 How does telehealth work in comparison to in-person visits?
 For most telehealth services, you’ll pay the same amount.

-Note: COVID-19 testing and related services are an exception in 2021.
+Note: COVID-19 testing and related services are an exception.
 The Families First Coronavirus Response Act waived Part B coinsurance and deductibles (cost-sharing) for COVID-19 testing and results, including related telehealth visits.
 You may still pay a copay to the provider for these services, but the Federal Government allows doctors to waive this fee during the pandemic.

 What is telemedicine?

 Have you ever asked, “What does telemedicine mean, and how is it different from telehealth?”
 Telehealth is different from telemedicine in that it refers to a broader scope of remote health care services than telemedicine.
 Telemedicine refers specifically to remote clinical services, while telehealth can refer to remote non-clinical services.

 Medicare covers many, but not all, phone visits with your doctor.
 Like telehealth appointments, Medicare-approved phone visits are covered at the same rate as office visits.
 Also, like telehealth, the types of phone visits covered by Medicare were expanded in response to COVID-19.
 They now include behavioral health visits, patient education, and more.